julienijs/Speed-of-language-change-and-population/README.md

 - C-CLAMP corpus
 - dataset with population sizes of cities in Belgium and the Netherlands in the 19th and 20th century

+Note: since the presentation and article are both in Dutch, the R script also produces graphs with annotations in Dutch.

 ## References
 Datasets:
 - Bairoch, P., Batou, J. & Chèvre, P. (1988).
 La population des villes européennes de 800 à 1850.
 Geneva: Librarie Droz.